Buying or selling a home can feel like taking a trip to Spain using only three years of high school Spanish.

 What They’re Expected to Do:

-• Attend Closing: Honestly, we don’t do a whole lot at the closing table.
-But we have been with you through the whole process, and this is the final step.
-And it can be intense!
-Our job is to be a familiar face, a cheerleader, a calming influence, and if necessary, to help you understand further what you are signing (though we are not experts, that’s why we suggest and attorney who can better understand all of the legal jargon).
+• Attends closing.
+Our job is to be a familiar face, a cheerleader, a calming influence, and if necessary, to help you understand further what you are signing (though we are not experts, that’s why we suggest an attorney who can better understand all of the legal jargon).

 Sellers’s Agent (Also Known as Listing Agent)

-Role: The buyer’s agent is THE SELLER’S representative.
-They are THE SELLERS expert.
+Role: The listing agent is THE SELLER’S representative.
+They are THE SELLERS experts.
 The Seller’s Agent, or Seller’s Realtor legally obligated to do what is best for the seller, not themselves.
 This is outlined in the Listing Contract.

 What They’re Expected to Do: